 Content Management Systems

 WordPress pretty much dominates this market.
 Almost 1/3 of the web uses it.
-The reason is that it is very easy to create professional looking sites in a shorter amount of time.
-However, it is not without its flaws: one of the possible flaws of using WP is its dependence on PHP which has a number of issues, ranging from slowness to security issues.
-Most of the latter have been accounted for in recent versions, however speed can still be an issue.
-There are other popular CMS platforms, such as Expression Engine, and many others which are available for purchase.
+The reason is that it is straightforward to create professional-looking sites in a shorter amount of time.
+However, it is not without its flaws: one of the possible flaws of using WP is its dependence on PHP, which has several issues, ranging from slowness to security issues.
+Most of the latter have been accounted for in recent versions; however, speed can still be an issue.
+Other popular CMS platforms, such as Expression Engine, and many others, are available for purchase.

 However, not all content is web content.
-You sometimes need a powerful back-end system that can handle processing of inventory, or handling management of work from one team to another.
+You sometimes need a powerful back-end system that can handle the processing of inventory or management of work from one team to another.
 These may use a web interface, but typically these are not going to be available for purchase out of the box, so you may wish to build one.
 It is important to note that building one’s own CMS is a somewhat large task.
-It’s worth taking a look at what sort of content you wish to manage; if it’s a simple list of items, WP is possibly appropriate.
-If it’s a complex workflow it may make sense to build one yourself.
-Although, a custom CMS could be needed in that case, there are frameworks such as Django CMS (based on Python), Refinery CMS (based on Ruby on Rails), that can be used to hit the ground running with a lot of basic features needed in a standard CMS.
+It’s worth looking at what sort of content you wish to manage; if it’s a simple list of items, WP is possibly appropriate.
+If it’s a complex workflow, it may make sense to build one yourself.
+Although a custom CMS could be needed in that case, there are frameworks such as Django CMS (based on Python) and Refinery CMS (based on Ruby on Rails) that can be used to hit the ground running with a lot of essential features needed in a standard CMS.

 Customer Relationship Management

-This area is pretty much dominated by SaaS applications such as Salesforce, or Hubspot CRM.
+This area is dominated by SaaS applications such as Salesforce or Hubspot CRM.
 While one could build one on their own, this would depend on whether one wishes to make a regular investment into these popular platforms (which don’t come cheap).
-In this case if you are running a small local operation, you can either build it yourself or you can use some less-expensive but equally powerful options such as ZenDesk.
+In this case, if you are running a small local operation, you can either build it yourself, or you can use some less-expensive but equally powerful options such as ZenDesk.

-Typically, building these is not necessary, unless you wish to create something out of the ordinary.
+Typically, building these is unnecessary unless you wish to create something out of the ordinary.

 Platform as Service

-Platform as Service or PaaS is a popular method of managing complex business operations without having to purchase full onsite systems.
+Platform as Service or PaaS is a popular method of managing complex business operations without having to purchase complete onsite systems.
 It can be a very appealing option for many businesses, particularly those on the smaller side.
 It makes for easy collaboration with remote teams.
-Due to its cloud based nature, work can happen anywhere when anyone logs into the system.
+Due to its cloud-based nature, work can happen anywhere when anyone logs into the system.

-Other advantages include the elimination of the need to spend a lot of money on redundant hardware which may or may not work with all of your software.
+Other advantages include eliminating the need to spend a lot of money on redundant hardware that may or may not work with all of your software.
 Within PaaS systems, hardware and software are pretty much always compatible.
-The maintenance of this is almost always handled by the vendor.
+The vendor almost always handles the maintenance of this.

 There are, however, some drawbacks.
-It is possible to have problems with vendor lock in.
-It is very easy to become dependent on one particular platform without the ability to easily migrate to a different company.
-Scalability can also be limited; sometimes it’s not easy to expand.
+It is possible to have problems with vendor lock-in.
+It is straightforward to become dependent on one platform without the ability to migrate to a different company easily.
+Scalability can also be limited; sometimes, it’s not easy to expand.

-Maintaining expense can also be a challenge.
-With hardware, there’s a fixed cost, and other than maintenance (or obsolescence) so you don’t need to keep getting bills.
+Maintaining expenses can also be a challenge.
+With hardware, there’s a fixed cost, and other than maintenance (or obsolescence), you don’t need to keep getting bills.
 Many PaaS vendors charge by usage.
 It is generally a good idea to look at this in terms of cost over time.

-It can be difficult to decide whether or not to build or buy a software package.
-Generally it is best to look at the nature of the question you want to answer or problem you want to solve.
+It cannot be easy to decide whether or not to build or buy a software package.
+Generally, it is best to look at the nature of the question you want to answer or the problem you want to solve.
 Using the above criteria should help you make the right decisions.

-However, the largest factor almost always comes down to budget.
-In an ideal world, it would be great if we could build everything to specifications, but in reality this is typically unfeasible for most businesses.
-If you are starting off, it’s a good idea to purchase some simple solutions, and move from there.
+However, the most significant factor almost always comes down to budget.
+In an ideal world, it would be great if we could build everything to specifications, but in reality, this is typically unfeasible for most businesses.
+If you are starting, it’s a good idea to purchase some simple solutions and move from there.